waywardgeek/infnoise/README.md

 This provides a simple way to calculate the entropy added to an entropy pool per bit.
 The program infnoise.c directly measures the entropy of INM output, and compares this to the estimated value.
-Simulations show that they correlate well.
+Both simulations and actual hardware show that they correlate well.

 There are two significant variations on the INM architecture so far.
 The first one, done with CMOS transistors, which is suitable for an IC implementation, does a multiply by 2 by